 As well as family fun on the beaches, things to do include surfing (Snapper Rocks is a great point break) and fishing (Snapper Rocks is a draw for fishermen too, there for the bream, dart and taylor).
 Diving with the sharks on Cook Island is a must-do and whale watching is popular between June and November.

 The sun shines almost every day of the year.
 The climate is humid subtropical, cooler inland than on the coast.
 The range of temperatures in spring (September to November) is 15-25 degrees, climbing to 28 or so in summer (December to February), slipping to between 16 and 26 degrees in autumn (March to May) and down to 11-21 degrees in Winter (June to August).

 October through March is, in general, peak season in Coolangatta.
 This takes in the school holidays and Christmas, New Year’s Eve and, depending when it falls, Easter (March or April).
 Whale watchers will visit between June and November.

 April through September is low season, however whale-watching season runs from June to November.

 Car is the easiest option for getting around, but Surfside Buslines operates a good, inexpensive service throughout the Gold Coast, 24 hours per day.

 If you book a flight to Coolangatta, you will be flying into Gold Coast, which is the city’s only airport.
 Coolangatta Gold Coast (OOL) is located 2.8 km from the centre of Coolangatta.

-Searches for flights to Coolangatta have seen an increase of 16% this year.
+Searches for flights to Coolangatta have seen a decrease of 10% this year.